Places

 Don't MissThe hunt - the good stuff is randomly mixed in

-Skip It IfYou don't have patience for hunting for gems.
+Skip It IfYou don't have the patience to sift through inventory.

 Verified by Karalena (lived in Tokyo 6 months)